UTSA-CS-3443/LifeSync/README.md

 ### Special Files
 Ensure you have internet access to clone the repository.

+### How to Use
+The application will open directly to a page simulating the week.
+It will include Tasks, Notes and Events (roughly 3-5 for each).
+To add a new Activity, click on the middle-bottom button.
+It will open a page where you can add a new Activity.
+Each Activity is added by type; Notes, Tasks and Events.

 ## Known Issues
 - Our program only reads and does not write.